Koredotcom/docs/docs/xo/quality-management/analyze/agent-dashboard-supervisor-view.md

 <img src="../agent-leaderboard/images/scorecard-trend.png" alt="Scorecard Trend" title="Scorecard Trend" style="border: 1px solid gray; zoom:60%;">

+!!!
+Note

-**Note**: If the administrator or app owner has disabled the Agent Scorecard for a particular agent, then that agent and its Supervisor will not be able to view this feature in the Dashboard.
+If the administrator or app owner has disabled the Agent Scorecard for a particular agent, then that agent and its Supervisor will not be able to view this feature in the Dashboard.
 To enable this, the administrator or app owner has to enable it in the Settings.

 #### **Avg.
 Scorecard Score**